NamamiShanker/namamishanker.github.io/content/posts/f2py_tests.md

 ### Current status

 F2PY is an old software and it has not had any major releases since 2009.
 If you browse its [codebase in the current state](https://github.com/numpy/numpy/tree/eecd16210ffb487d4e862c71e86cc6f88f2e9aa2/numpy/f2py), you will find it a bit difficult to read, understand and contribute to.
 Recently, efforts have been made to modernise its CLI and backend compilation process.
-Probably the F2PY you will get to use will be a more user-friendly and faster CLI.
+The F2PY you will get to use will be a more user-friendly and faster CLI.

 ### Codebase